 • Make a two-year commitment to serve on the FAC

 • Attend all regularly scheduled meetings

 • Secure the input of their RFSPC when preparing input to DDD

 • Communicate regularly with their RFSPC to encourage dialogue and open discussion on matters brought up at FAC meetings

-• Meet regularly with the FAC to solicit input to all policies and procedures effecting family members and individuals with developmental disabilities
+- • Meet regularly with the FAC to solicit input to all policies and procedures affecting family members and individuals with developmental disabilities

 - • Obtain direct input from the FAC before proposing or adopting new or revised DDD policies and procedures.
 Provide feedback to all FAC recommendations, whether or not they are adopted by DDD, with justification and/or explanation

 - • Appoint DDD staff liaisons to meet with the FAC on a regular basis.
 The purpose of these meetings is to maintain open communication before any decisions are made